Understanding challenges to the interpretation of disaggregated evaluations of algorithmic fairness: Experiments

 \section{Experiments}

 We conduct a simulation study and experiment with real-world tabular data.
-The purpose of these experiments is to empirically verify the properties discussed in section \ref{sec:approach}.
-We briefly describe the design of the experiments here and defer additional details to supplementary sections \ref{supp:methods:experiments} and \ref{sec:acs_pums}.
+The purpose of these experiments is to empirically verify the properties discussed in Section \ref{sec:approach}.
+We briefly describe the design of the experiments here and defer additional details to Supplementary Sections \ref{supp:methods:experiments} and \ref{sec:acs_pums}.
 For the simulation study, we generate data corresponding to each of the settings described in Table \ref{tab:graphs}.
-For the real-world data experiments, we follow \citet{ding2021retiring} to derive prediction tasks from the American Comunity Survey (ACS) Public Use Microdata Sample (PUMS) provided by the U.S. Census Bureau \cite{US-Census-Bureau2018-ls}.
+For the real-world data experiments, we follow \citet{ding2021retiring} to derive prediction tasks from the American Community Survey (ACS) Public Use Microdata Sample (PUMS) provided by the U.S. Census Bureau \cite{US-Census-Bureau2018-ls}.
 We use the `ACSIncome' (prediction of whether an individual's income exceeds $\$50,000$) and `ACSPublicCoverage' (prediction of whether an individual is enrolled in a public health insurance plan) task definitions \cite{ding2021retiring}, stratifying the data by race and ethnicity (cohort characteristics provided in Supplementary Table \ref{tab:acs_pums_dem}).

+The properties we assess mirror those discussed in Section \ref{sec:approach}: we assess properties related to (1) the informativeness of subgroup membership (Section \ref{sec:properties}), (2) calibration and sufficiency (Section \ref{sec:properties}), and (3) controlled evaluation (Section \ref{sec:controlled_eval}).
 To assess properties with respect to the informativeness of subgroup membership, we assess differences in performance between subgroup-aware and subgroup-agnostic models (as in \citet{liu2023language}).
-In the main text, we report results for subgroup-aware models that leverage $A$ as a covariate and include additional results with subgroup-stratified models in the supplementary material.
+In the main text, we report results for subgroup-aware models that leverage $A$ as a covariate and include additional results with stratified models in the supplementary material.
 To assess calibration and sufficiency violation, we visualize calibration curves for each subgroup and conduct evaluations that control for $R$.
-To verify empirical consistency with the properties presented in Table \ref{tab:performance_properties}, we compute weighted estimates of performance ($M_a$) and test statistics ($T_a$) to control for $X$, $Y$, or $R$ in the comparison of population and subgroup performance.
+To verify empirical consistency with the properties presented in Table \ref{tab:performance_properties} and Supplementary Table \ref{tab:implications_table}, we compute $M_a$ and $T_a$ to control for $X$, $Y$, or $R$ in the evaluation of model performance.

 \paragraph{Simulation study results:} The results of the simulation study generally coincide with those that are expected based on the theoretical analysis.
 We find that subgroup-aware models generally improve predictive performance overall and for subgroups when $Y \nperp A \mid X$, \textit{i.e.}, in all settings except for covariate shift, with the exception of the case where subgroups are separable based on $X$ (Supplementary Figure \ref{fig:relative_performance}).
 Specifically, we observe improvements overall and for subgroups in log-loss and non-negative changes in AUC-ROC.
 We note that sensitivity and specificity do not strictly improve; rather an increase in one is often paired with a reduction in the other.
 However, we observe that net benefit \cite{vickers2006decision}, a decision-theoretic metric that combines sensitivity and specificity based on an assumed tradeoff between true positives and false negatives, improves like the log-loss.